 Top 6 Tips for Transitioning to a Vegan Diet:

 1) Try new recipes:

-I have tons of delicious recipes for you!
+I have hundreds of delicious recipes for you!
 Buy a few new vegan cookbooks.
 Remember to stick with real, whole foods and stay away from processed out of the box meals and frozen dinners.
 Just because it’s vegan doesn’t automatically mean it’s good for you.
 Oreo’s are vegan, but not plant based.
 Click here for my Vegan Grocery List Guide.

 2) What about Protein?
 And Vitamins?